brentp/smoove/README.md

 # smoove

 `smoove` simplifies and speeds calling and genotyping SVs.
+It also improves specificity by removing many spurious alignment signals that are indicative of low-level noise and often contribute to spurious calls.

 It requires: